Facts You Probably Don't Know about the Philippine Independence Day

 • Do you know that Lupang Hinirang was our second national anthem?
 In response to Andres Bonifacio's request to create a national anthem for the Tagalog Republic, musician Julio Nakpil wrote the song Marangal na Dalit ng Katagalugan.
 It was played during the declaration of independence but unfortunately, the original copies of the work were destroyed during the Battle of Manila

-• Do you know that during the American and Japanese occupancy in the country, it is illegal to display the Philippine flag?
+• Did you know that during the American and Japanese occupation of the country, it is illegal to display the Philippine flag?

-• Manila, Bulacan, Pampanga, Cavite, Tarlac, Laguna, Batangas, and Nueva Ecija represents the eight rays on our sun's flags.
-They are the provinces who stood up against the tyranny during the Spanish colonial period.
+• Manila, Bulacan, Pampanga, Cavite, Tarlac, Laguna, Batangas, and Nueva Ecija represent the eight rays on our sun’s flags.
+They are the provinces who stood up against tyranny during the Spanish colonial period.

 More than just a national holiday